-Occasionally, for reasons of illness, special grants, employment at a different institution, etc., students will need to take a Leave of Absence (LOA).
+Occasionally, for reasons of illness, special grants, employment at a different institution, etc., students will need to take an unpaid Leave of Absence (LOA).
+Students taking a LOA will not register for credits, and will need to complete paperwork with the School of Graduate Studies.

 For most fellowships supporting work towards the degree, such as the Fulbright, it is probably to the student's advantage to remain registered rather than taking a LOA, but this varies according to individual circumstances.
 LOAs do not stop the clock on your timeline for degree completion, nor is stipend funding guaranteed upon return.
 For this reason you should thoroughly discuss the logistics (including financial logistics) with your advisor and/or CGS before embarking on a LOA.